Tosafot Yom Tov on Mishnah Berakhotתוספות יום טוב על משנה ברכות

-Yom Tov Lipmann Heller was a prominent Polish-Bohemian rabbi and Mishnah commentator of the early modern period, active primarily in Prague.
+Yom Tov Lipmann Heller was a prominent Polish-Bohemian rabbi and Mishnah commentator of the early modern period, active in Prague, Moravia, Vienna, and finally Kraków.
 Born around 1578, he became renowned for his systematic and lucid commentary on the Mishnah, known as the Tosafot Yom Tov, which combined traditional rabbinic interpretation with grammatical precision and philosophical depth.
-He served as rabbi of Nikolsburg (Moravia) and later Prague, where he gained influence as both a halakhic authority and educator.
-Heller endured severe persecution during the Thirty Years' War and the expulsions of Jews from Prague, yet continued his scholarly work despite considerable hardship.
+He served as a dayan and chief rabbi in Prague, and later led the communities of Nikolsburg (Moravia) and Vienna, before settling as chief rabbi of Kraków.
+Heller endured severe persecution during the Thirty Years' War — including imprisonment on false charges — yet continued his scholarly work despite considerable hardship.
 His Mishnah commentary became a standard reference work in Jewish study, valued for its clarity and erudition.
-He died in 1654, leaving behind a legacy as one of the most important Mishnah scholars of the Ashkenazi tradition.
+He died in Kraków in 1654, leaving behind a legacy as one of the most important Mishnah scholars of the Ashkenazi tradition.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →